 - A noun

 - B verb

-- c adjective
+- C adjective

 - D adverb

 - E preposition

-What type of words are the following? heavily (line 26), hard (line 27), vigorously (line 33), quickly (line 37), safely (line 46)
+- vigorously (line 33), quickly (line 37), safely (line 46)

 - A nouns

 - B verbs

 - C adjectives

 - D adverbs

 - E prepositions

 What was the reaction when Jack lost his crowbar?

 - A Jack's father was angry because Jack had lost one of their tools. - B Jack was embarrassed because he looked incompetent. - C Jack was excited because of what it implied about the rock. - D Jack and his father were relieved because it meant they could stop work. - E Jack and his father were nervous because they didn't know what to expect.